-With the internet loaded with every imaginable recipe and how-to video, why do we still buy magazines and cook books, or still write out a favorite recipe ‘on paper’ and share it with friends?
+With the internet loaded with every imaginable recipe and how-to video, why do we still buy magazines and cook books?
+Or still write out a favorite recipe ‘on paper’ and share it with friends?
 Because all of those things are tangible!

-The shoebox is a long story but suffice it to say that in the collection of old… I mean ‘really’ old letters, dating back to the late 1800’s, there were hand written recipes from the woman Adelaide Hall, who wrote the stories and recipes I found in the shoebox.
+The shoebox is a long story but suffice it to say that in the collection of old… I mean ‘really’ old letters, dating back to the late 1800’s?
+They were hand written recipes from the woman Adelaide Hall, who wrote the stories and recipes I found in the shoebox.

-Her brother was the famous astronomer that discovered the moons around Mars and was visited often by president Lincoln while he labored at the Naval Observatory in DC.
+Her brother was the famous astronomer that discovered the moons around Mars.
+Asaph Hall was visited often, by president Lincoln while he labored at the Naval Observatory in DC.
 She… was just his sister.
 Hah!
 Not anymore.
 I saw to it that more than 100 years later, she got published!

-Don’t mind the notebook style cover and trust me, don’t judge this book by its cover, it was not my story to tell, it was hers and so I did not feel comfortable taking liberties to design a cover that reflected me and not her.
+Don’t mind the notebook style cover I chose.
+It wasn’t my story to tell, it was hers.
+Overall, I did not feel comfortable taking liberties to design a cover that reflected me and not her.

 Thank you, each and every one of you for sharing in my food and film passion!